 Highly specific to H3K56-mediated regulation.'

-reason: 'Robust experimental evidence of direct involvement in transcription
+reason: 'Robust experimental evidence supports transcriptional repression:

 supported_by: